mucommander/mucommander/README.md

 muCommander uses the following great third party works :

-- the Ant library released under the Apache License.
+- the Gradle library released under the Apache License.
- Ant can be found at http://ant.apache.org .
+ Gradle can be found at http:/gradle.org .

 - Apache Commons libraries released under the Apache License.
  Apache Commons can be found at http://commons.apache.org .